Ambient-Impact/Elite-Dangerous-bindings/readme.md

 Place in ```C:\Users\<user name>\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings```

-Note that the game won't recognize the new bindings if it's already running, so do this before you start the game or restart it if it's already running.
+Note that the game won't recognize the new controls if it's already running, so do this before you start the game or restart it if it's already running.

 # Controls